-It is possible to divide elements into groups according to their configurations. representative The elements elements where the s and p orbitals are filling.
+It is possible to divide elements into groups according to their electron configurations.
+The representative elements are elements where the s and p orbitals are filling.
 The transition elements are elements where the d orbitals (groups 3-11 on the periodic table) are filling, and the inner transition metals are the elements where the f orbitals are filling.
 The d orbitals fill with the elements in group 11; therefore, the elements in group 12 qualify as representative elements because the last electron enters an s orbital.
 Metals among the representative elements are the representative metals.
-Metallic character results from an element's ability to lose its outer valence electrons and results in high thermal and electrical conductivity, among other physical 20 nonradioactive and chemical properties.
-There are representative metals in groups 1, 2, 3, 12, 13, 14, and 15 of the table (in Figure 1).
-The radioactive elements periodic copernicium, flerovium, polonium, and livermorium are also metals but are beyond the scope of this chapter.
+Metallic character results from an element's ability to lose its outer valence electrons and results in high thermal and electrical conductivity, among other physical properties.
+There are chemical 20 nonradioactive and representative metals in groups 1, 2, 3, 12, 13, 14, and 15 of the Figure 1).
+The radioactive elements periodic table (in copernicium, flerovium, polonium, and livermorium are also metals but are beyond the scope of this chapter.

-In addition to the representative metals, some of the representative elements are metalloids.
+In addition to the representative metals, some of the

+representative elements are metalloids.
 A metalloid is an element that has properties that are between those of metals and nonmetals; these elements are typically semiconductors.